juansalinas2/juansalinas2/README.md

 # Juan Salinas

-I’m a mathematician transitioning into data science and AI/ML engineering.
+I’m a mathematician transitioning into data science and AI/ML engineering, with a focus on recommendation systems, music intelligence, and interpretable machine learning.

-My work usually starts with an original question, then turns messy data into something measurable, interpretable, and useful.
-I’m especially interested in recommendation systems, music intelligence, representation learning, and analytical pipelines that help surface real structure instead of just producing outputs.
+The hardest part of any analysis is finding the right questions.
+I enjoy finding honest questions, making messy data usable, and building models that show how data hides answers to these questions.

 ## Featured Projects